HenrikSamuelsson/c-terms/README.md

 **if statement** Control statement that sets a conditional for executing a code block or not.

 **pointer** A variable that hold the adrress of another variable.

+**short** Integer type, limited size but guaranteed to be at least 16 bits.

 **struct** A composite data type declaration that defines variables under one name in a block of memory.